Superman-jp/SAS_Plotter/docs/_sources/Raincloud_plot.rst.txt

 group variable is optional.

-I recommended that the variable type of category and group are set to numeric with format. if the variable type is string, item order is defined as acending character order.
+I recommended that the variable type of category and group are set to numeric with format. if the variable type is string, item order is defined as ascending character order.

 ***************
 Syntax
 ***************
-before use this macro, macro file described below is loaded by %include statement.

-- RainCloud.sas

  ::